-6.4 Carkit Mode
+6.5 Carkit Mode

-The USB3318 includes Carkit Mode to support a USB UART Mode.
+The USB332x includes Carkit Mode to support a USB UART and USB Audio Mode.

-60MHz clock is stopped to conserve power by default.
-The Link may configure the 60MHz clock to continue by setting the ClockSuspendM bit of Interface Control before entering Carkit Mode.
-If set, the 60 MHz clock will continue during the of operation.
+By entering Carkit Mode, the USB332x current drain is minimized.
+When operating in ULPI Clock In Mode (60MHz REFCLK Mode), the CLKOUT is stopped to conserve power by default.
+The Link may configure the 60MHz clock to continue by setting the ClockSuspendM bit of the Interface Control register before entering Carkit Mode.
+If set, the 60 MHz clock will continue during the Carkit Mode of operation.

-In Carkit Mode, interrupts are possible from unmasked sources.
+In Carkit Mode, interrupts are possible if they have been enabled in the Carkit Interrupt Enable register.
 The state of each interrupt source is sampled prior to the assertion of DIR and this is compared against the asynchronous level from interrupt source.
 In Carkit Mode, the Linestate signals are not available per the ULPI specification.

-Exiting Carkit Mode is the same as exiting Low Power Mode as described in Section 6.2.6.2.
+Exiting Carkit Mode is the same as exiting Low Power Mode as described in Section 6.3.2.
 The Link must assert STP to signal the PHY to exit serial mode.
 When the PHY can accept a command, DIR is de-asserted and the PHY will wait until the Link de-asserts STP to resume synchronous ULPI operation.
-The RESETB pin can also be pulsed low to reset the USB3318 and return it to Synchronous Mode.
+The RESETB pin can also be pulsed low to reset the USB332x and return it to Synchronous Mode.

-6.4.1 USB UART Mode
+6.5.1 USB UART Mode